pysan3/minorg/README.md

   pandoc -f markdown -t json "$f" | minorg generate -o "${f}.norg" done
 ```

-#### Recursive Directory of Obsidian Notes

-This parser also takes some amount of care of obsidian specific format.
-Please use the `--isObsidian` flag and read [Obsidian Style Tags Are Not Working](#obsidian-style-tags-are-not-working) section for more information.

 #### Test It's Capability Against Norg Specification File